 A highlight of TikTok’s presence at Advertising Week 2023 was the exclusive Measurement Lunch at Eataly, an invite-only gathering designed to bring together top marketing executives, measurement experts, and brand leaders for an in-depth conversation about TikTok’s evolving measurement solutions.
 Held in the warm and sophisticated ambiance of Serra by Birreria, the event provided a relaxed yet strategic setting for high-level discussions on how TikTok is closing the attribution gap and proving the effectiveness of its advertising solutions.

 The lunch format encouraged open dialogue, allowing clients to share their needs and concerns while hearing firsthand from TikTok’s product leads about how the platform is addressing industry-wide challenges in transparency, effectiveness, and ROI validation.
 Notably, Chipotle’s marketing team praised the event as one of the most valuable sessions of the week, citing the depth of discussion and clarity on TikTok’s measurement roadmap as key takeaways.
-The intimate setting, combined with curated discussions and strategic networking, made the Measurement Lunch a powerful engagement moment that strengthened TikTok’s position as a leader in advertising performance and analytics.
+The intimate setting, combined with curated discussions and strategic networking, made the Measurement Lunch a powerful engagement moment that strengthened TikTok’s position as a leader in advertising performance and analytics as a data driven creative platform with the insights to empower creation.

-This means our activation delivered a potential equivalent of $17,200 in high-value user acquisition—without paid media.
-By removing friction, guiding users through the creation process, and embedding TikTok’s creative tools into a cultural moment, we didn’t just showcase our platform’s power—we demonstrated how community participation translates into real business impact.
-This activation proved that when you make creativity feel accessible, participation—and brand loyalty—follows.
+This means our activation delivered a potential equivalent of $17,200 in high-value user acquisition, all done without paid media and just through the activation itself.
+By removing friction, guiding users through the creation process, and embedding TikTok’s creative tools into a cultural moment, we didn’t just showcase our platform’s power, we demonstrated how community participation translates into real business impact.
+This activation proved that when you make creativity feel accessible, participation, and brand loyalty will follow.

 A major design challenge in 2023 was navigating increasing competition and industry skepticism.
 Platforms like Meta and Google dominated ad performance discussions, making it critical for TikTok to position itself as a credible, results-driven alternative.
 This meant product integration which emphasized how creating on TikTok is a frictionless experience such as Capcut or the TikTok Creator Marketplace took center stage from an activation standpoint.

 Our design solutions emphasized authenticity and engagement, leveraging modular digital elements, interactive learning hubs, and live demonstrations to differentiate TikTok’s advertising offerings.
-The efforts paid off—live programming sessions saw record attendance, with over 78% of surveyed attendees stating they were more likely to allocate ad spend to TikTok within six months.
-We even held an intimate measurement dinner with a focused audience.
+The efforts paid off, as live programming sessions saw record attendance, and more than 78% of surveyed attendees said they were more likely to allocate ad spend to TikTok within six months.
+We also hosted an intimate measurement dinner with a focused audience.

 Ultimately, Advertising Week 2023 was a turning point for TikTok, proving that its advertising solutions are not only innovative but indispensable for brands looking to thrive in an increasingly digital and entertainment-driven landscape.
 As Design Director, I am proud to have played a key role in bringing this vision to life, demonstrating that strategic creativity can drive measurable business impact and position TikTok as a leader in the evolving world of digital marketing.